 Your Thoughts on the Flowchart Basics Guide

 That wraps up this post and I hope you can create a simple flowchart by now.
-This only covers the basic steps.
+This only covers the flowchart basics.
 To learn about flowcharts in details check out our flowchart tutorial.
 Happy Diagramming!.